brendanconnolly/BlogPosts/PanoramicQuality/Part5-ArchitectureResponsibilities.md

 Is it giving us what we need?
 Are we using it?
 Data is only good if you look at it.
 Monetary cost is just part of it, theres additional code complexity, additional dependencies,

-### Overload
-Sometimes there are just too many solutions.
-If your logging is in one tool, exception reporting in another, infrastructure monitoring in another, application monitoring in yet one more, it can all get overwhelming.

-Just keeping your credentials straight is a challenge in that situation.
-Insights and

 ## Observability